How To Make A Budget Plan For Your Non-essentials & Luxuries

 - Credit card bills

 Having information about your recent income and expenses can help you level set on where your saving and spending habits are now, and calculate a monthly average to build your budget off of.
+Keep in mind your credit card limits and debt.
+If you explore Credit9 personal loans for credit card debt, you can gain some additional knowledge about this important topic.
+Staying out of debt is a skill!

 2. Calculate your income